 Access to Buildings & Grounds

-meetings.
+or meetings.
 Some buildings may stay open all day or have hours that vary at different

 times of the year.
-Generally, exterior doors are locked after the last scheduled
+Generally, exterior doors are locked after the last scheduled activity.

 Specific facilities, such as the library, are open to the community.
 The community is encouraged to attend and become involved in performing arts and athletic events.
-During non-business hours, access to all College facilities is by key, if issued, by keyless entry using an authorized photo ID badge, or by admittance via Campus Police & Security or Facility Services staff.
-Anyone working after-hours is encouraged to notify the Campus Police & Security Department of their presence.
+During non-business hours, access to all College facilities is by key, if issued, by keyless entry using an authorized photo ID badge, or by admittance via Campus Security or Facility Services staff.
+Anyone working after-hours is encouraged to notify the Campus Security Department of their presence.

 Contractors may be provided temporary access to facilities to perform service or construction work during periods the College is closed.
 Special arrangements should be made to ensure that building security is provided during these periods.
 Access to the campus by community college or non-community college organizations during periods the College is not in scheduled operation is provided by reserving the facilities through the Vice President of Finance and Facility Services or his designee.
 Procedures for using College facilities are set forth in the Colleges Facilities Usage Policy.

-Employees are issued keys and photo ID badges by the Facility Services and Campus Police and Security Departments, as designated by the Vice President of Finance and Facility Services, for access to various rooms, buildings, or campuses.
+Employees are issued keys and photo ID badges by the Facility Services and Campus Security Departments, as designated by the Vice President of Finance and Facility Services, for access to various rooms, buildings, or campuses.
 An employee who loans any building key or ID badge to another employee is responsible for any misuse or breach of security resulting from the transfer.
 Keys and ID badges should never be transferred from one employee to another, nor should any building key ever be duplicated without authorization.

 The access granted to an individual depends on the intended space usage, current status of enrollment or employment, community safety, and state and federal regulations.
 Use of facilities is generally restricted to currently enrolled students and employed faculty and staff.
 In order to maintain the safety of the campus community, the College has the ability to restrict, withhold, or remove a person's access to or presence on College property due to safety considerations relating to the campus community.